Fall at Nara Deer Park

 Of the many artistic structures in Lalbagh, the Glass House is the most famous one.
 It is a magnificent structure modeled on the design of the Crystal Palace of England.
 John Cameron, the then Superintendent of Lalbagh Gardens conceived the idea.
 This impressive iron and glass glasshouse was designed, manufactured, and shipped to India by Walter Macfarlane and Company of Glasgow, Scotland.
 It was erected in 1890 partly to accommodate the spectacular flower show that had become a key feature of the garden’s annual calendar.
 The annual age-old tradition is continued to this day with the flower show organized every year on Republic Day and Independence Day.

-In the beginning, this structure was called the “Albert Victor Conservatory” and intended for acclimatizing exotic plant specimens.
+In the beginning, this structure was called the “Albert Victor Conservatory” and was intended for acclimatizing exotic plant specimens.
 Now it is popularly known as the Glass House and is being used for conducting the popular biannual Flower shows.
 It was further extended by the Mysore Iron & Steel Company in 1935.

 Walking back towards the entrance you can find some wood sculptures created using the dead trees in the garden.
-Every year in Bangalore strong winds during October leads to the felling of many large trees.
+Every year in Bangalore strong winds during October lead to the felling of many large trees.

 In 2019 many very old trees got uprooted, some of them over 200 years old.
 The usual practice used to be that the horticulture department that manages Lalbagh would auction or sell off the deadwood to timber merchants and wood dealers to be chopped up.
 This time, owing to the antiquity of some of the trees, the department decided to get artists to turn them into sculptures that would be housed in the gardens for public display.